felixludos/llm-evaluation/README.md

 ## QoL Wrappers

 This repo provides some wrappers to simplify the launching and monitoring of servers.
 Documentation for that is coming soon.

+To use these wrappers: Clone the repo and install dependencies in `requirements.txt`
+- note that there are a few dependencies that are somewhat volatile (as I'm maintaining/extending them in parallel) so for `omnibelt`, `omnifig`, and `omniply` keep a close eye on the versions, and generally make sure you have the latest versions of those packages installed.

 ### Launching the Server